status-im/bigbrother-specs/data_sync/mvds.md

 The following rules dictate how payloads are constructed every epoch:

- - When a node sends a message to a peer, initially an `OFFER` is created, this `OFFER` is added to the next payload and the state.
+ - A node initially offers a message, this means an `OFFER` is added to the next payload and the state.
  - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state.
  - When a node recieves a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state.
  - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload.